1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic C.md

 	 - temperature
 		 - Metabolic pathways are controlled by enzymes, white have optimal temperatures which they won denature
 		 - Increases the rate of evaporation
+		 - Body Size for animats
 	 - water
 		 - relative humidity
 		 - Needed for cell turgor
 		 - Needed for photosynthesis
 		 - (Xerophytes vs hydrophytes)
+		 - For animals to lay eggs
 	 - day length
 	 - aspect
 	 - PH